pengxinyi-up/academic-page/content/home/contact.md

 # Order that this section appears on the page.
 weight: 130

-title: Contact
+title: 联系方式
 subtitle:

 content:
   # Automatically link email and phone or display as text?
-  autolink: true
+  autolink: flase

   # Email form provider
   form: